Frequently asked questions

 What happens if I need help when I am on the trip?

-We always provide a local contact number should you need assistance.
+As we work with local partners, we always provide a local contact number should you need assistance.
 So rest assured you are not alone!
 This number is to be used in case of an emergency or if perhaps you are unhappy about some aspect of your holiday.
 It is important for you to address this immediately and not at the end of the holiday or when you return home, as this gives us the opportunity to put things right, on the spot.

 Please note: if you have a puncture you are expected to be able to repair this yourself with the repair kit provided.
 So we do suggest you have some knowledge of this before coming on the trip, including how to use the tools involved.